 - Quantitative Statistics

 My work or work that I have contributed to has been published in peer-reviewed and renowned journals within the respective fields.
 I have been educated in a broad range of quantitative and qualitative skills at three European universities.
-I also do side projects, mostly to scratch own itches and stay on top of current technologies.
+I also do side projects and some consulting to scratch own itches, stay on top of current technologies, and give something back to the communities that I owe a lot to.

 - easy-rules.
 I contributed the ability to read MVEL rules from strings using a java.io.Reader to easy-rules, a simple rules engine for Java.